Priangshu-18/IncredibleIndia-FlagAnimation/README.md

 # IncredibleIndia-FlagAnimation

-Welcome to the IncredibleIndian-FlagAnimation project - an animated representation of the Indian flag using HTML and CSS! 🎉
+Welcome to the IncredibleIndia-FlagAnimation project - an animated representation of the Indian flag using HTML and CSS! 🎉

 ## Table of Contents
 - About